redhookmq/redhook-1/src/markup/content/_index.md

       email: cunderwood@redhookcap.com
       name: Craig Underwood
       role: Partner
+    - bio: >-
+        Enrique has more than 20 years of planning, design and management experience in the public, private, and non-profit sectors.
+He has developed numerous charter school projects throughout Southern California for Alliance College-Ready Public Schools and other CMOs.

+        Enrique is a LEED AP, NCARB Certified, licensed architect in the State of California, and a member of the Design Review Board for the City of Whittier.
+He previous worked with Keller CMS, Warmington Homes California and ASC Property Management.
+      email: ediaz@redhookcap.com
+      name: Enrique Diaz
+      role: Vice President of Real Estate
     - bio: >
         Marisa brings a deep understanding of school and community needs to Red Hook.
 She is the former business development manager for EdTec-Southern